jntesteves/contr/README.md

 ```

 ## Dependencies
-contr depends on Podman and a POSIX-compliant shell with core utilities for operation.
+contr depends on Podman and a POSIX-compatible shell with core utilities for operation.

 ## Installing
 Download or clone this repository with git.
-The latest stable version is pre-built and checked-in on the repository, at `dist/contr`.
+The latest stable version is pre-built and checked-in on the repository at `dist/contr`.
 It can be easily installed with `./make install`, or a simple file copy to a directory in the PATH, for example `cp dist/contr ~/.local/bin/`.

 ```shell
 # To install into default PREFIX (~/.local)